Getting Started¶

 There exist several different make targets depending on your need:

-will compile all bundles within thebundles
+make bundleswill compile all bundles within thebundlesfolder (default)

-and put the result intobuild/X.bundle
+make bundle-Xwill compile only the bundle namedXand put the result intobuild/X.bundle

-s to the robot
+make installwill upload allbuild/*.bundles to the robot

-will compile and upload the bundle namedX
+make install-Xwill compile and upload the bundle namedX

 If you get warnings about missing dependencies during make, add the bundle directory containing the missing dependency, similarly as described above.